 I get very different reactions varying with location or country.
 That is interesting for me and I can further expand my point of view.
 The consideration of various problems faced during the process of creation also helps to do that.
 I continue to be fascinated by the unique culture and way of thinking of the places I visit.
 I want to have a lot of chances to showcase my work around the world and learn from the audience about their feelings regarding my work.

 Japanese have a tendency of not divulging their opinions on the first impression.
 They continue to check the exhibitions and store their thoughts in their minds.
 On the other hand, in Germany where I had my last solo exhibition in 2014, audience spoke about their thoughts openly.
 It was a very exciting experience for me.
 I am thinking if we too may have a culture where we can share our experiences regarding an exhibition with such frankness.

 What does a typical day look like for Aki?
 Both in life and art what are the sources of inspiration you tend to draw upon?

-I teach part time at a university from Monday to Wednesday.
+I teach part-time at a university from Monday to Wednesday.
 I do my work as an artist on other days.
-I almost don’t have daily or weekly routine because depending on the project my work demands different timeframe.
+I almost don’t have a daily or weekly routine because depending on the project my work demands different timeframe.

 I love to see contemporary arts and I often do visit galleries and museums.
 But I get very few inspirations from them.
 I go there because I purely enjoy watching them and to check the current trends.
 The origins of my creations exist outside the museums or galleries.